daniele821/nvim-config/README.md

 # BUGS

 - autocmd error if parser not installed for certain languages -> just install lua, vimdoc, markdown treesitter parser

+# TODO

+- write a session manager, which allows to save/load/delete sessions using :mksession and telescope